lines-of-codes/litechat/README.md

 To host both the database and the frontend with the same tool, In the `pocketbase` folder, Create a folder called `pb_public` and copy the contents of the `dist` folder into the new `pb_public` folder.

+Please do note that the PocketBase binary provided within the `pocketbase` folder of this repository is for x64 Linux.

 Finally, to start PocketBase, you could: